wykswr/DPREx/README.md

 * prepare for the environment
     * make sure the python's version is not less than 3.8.
     * use virtualenv to create a new environment (optional but recommended).
-    * type in: `install -r requirement.txt`, make sure you are in the same path of this project.
+    * type in: `pip install -r requirement.txt`, make sure you are in the same path of this project.

 * Installation of external software and placement of data-files
   * bedtools should be installed for sequence-relation options.
 Change the term of “bedtools” in fan_path2.json to the real installation path of bedtools.